redien/limbus-ci/README.md

 #### Introduction

-limbus-ci is a simple CI solution for testing applications that need support of a lot of platforms.
+limbus-ci is a simple CI solution for testing applications that need to support a lot of platforms.

-By running bare-bones installations of different operating system installations limbus-ci can test applications on a wide array of different configurations that the end-user might use.
+By running bare-bones installations of different operating systems limbus-ci can test applications on a wide array of different configurations that the end-user might use.

+limbus-ci provisions virtual machines using [Vagrant](https://www.vagrantup.com) and [VirtualBox](https://www.virtualbox.org/).

 #### Table of contents
 * [Installation](#installation)